Connecticut Audbon Society

 Fee: $110.
 Members: $95.

-Late Summer Whale Watch
+Summer Whale Watches

-Saturday, August 31 8 a.m. – 7 p.m.
+Saturday, August 23 8 a.m. – 6 p.m.

 Head to Plymouth, Massachusetts, to catch a Whale Watch, looking for Humpback, Fin, and Minke whales.
 Sightings last year were excellent, and we hope for similar results this year.
 There’s also the chance of seeing various other sea animals including Basking Sharks and Atlantic White-sided Dolphins.
-We’ll be looking for some of the not-so-easily-seen pelagic bird species, including Great and Sooty shearwaters, and Wilson’s Storm-Petrel.
+We’ll be looking for some of the pelagic bird species, including Great and Sooty shearwaters, and Wilson’s Storm-Petrel.
 A few Cory’s and Manx shearwaters are also possible, as well as jaegers, Northern Gannets, and various terns.

 Leader: Matt Bell.

-September 2024
+September 2025

 Long Island Shorebirds

-Saturday, September 7 7 a.m. – 5 p.m.
+Saturday, September 6 7 a.m. – 5 p.m.

 Each fall, shorebirds flock to Long Island on their journey south.
 Large flocks gather both at Jamaica Bay Wildlife Refuge and Jones Beach State Park, depending on the water levels.
-Jamaica Bay, located on western Long Island within Brooklyn and Queens, is one of the most important urban wildlife refuges, hosting a variety of habitats, including salt marsh, several fresh and brackish pools, and an open expanse of bay and islands.
+Jamaica Bay, located within Brooklyn and Queens, is one of the most important urban wildlife refuges, hosting a variety of habitats, including salt marsh, several fresh and brackish pools, and an open expanse of bay and islands.
 Jones Beach is home to staging areas for hundreds of American Oystercatchers, ducks, and more!
 Join us as we enjoy the signs of fall.

 Leader: Matt Bell.